Overview

 Audit inspections by dam and canal safety regulator

-The Dam Safety team performs audit inspections annually to ensure compliance with the regulation and to review the safety of dams and canals throughout the province.
+The Dam Safety team performs regular audit inspections annually to ensure compliance with the regulation and to review the safety of dams and canals throughout the province.
 Each year, audit inspections are scheduled based on consequence classification and existing safety issues.
 All coal and oil sands tailings dams are audited annually.

 Deficiency tracking and follow-ups